Phased Retirement

 Will I be eligible for a merit salary increase while on phased retirement?

-No. CLAS faculty and staff on phased retirement will not be considered for a merit salary increase.
+No. CLAS faculty on phased retirement will not be considered for a merit salary increase.

 Revision History